 While they were preaching to the people to repent and change, they were also saying things in their exposition of the law of God what the application of those laws were to be, so the doctrines are taken right out of them.
 What we have in the New Testament then is the New Testament ministry expanding, magnifying, what the prophet originally said and making it applicable to the New Testament.

-In priority, their teaching (this is the prophets) shows the existence of an eternal all mighty, sovereign, a wise and holy God, who does all things according to the purpose of His will, something that comes through very strongly in the prophecies; and as far as we know, the priests did not do any or very little of this kind of thing.
+In priority, the prophets' teaching shows the existence of an eternal, almighty, sovereign, wise and holy God, who does all things according to the purpose of His will, something that comes through very strongly in the prophecies.
+As far as we know, the priests did not do any or very little of this kind of thing.

 We have two distinct offices, serving the people, serving God, under the Old Covenant: the prophets and the priests with two distinct functions.
 Within their prophecies is an understanding of history, their understanding of history shows meaning only in terms of God's purpose and their participation within that purpose.